 We will start with some of the high-end processors.

 The 7-Zip compression and decompression benchmarks show a different outcome.
 While Intel’s processor excels at compression, it lags behind in decompression.
 In Anandtech’s chart, the 5950X is 20% faster.
-The 5900X is a bit slower but still faster than the i9.
+The 5900X is a bit slower but still speedier than the i9.

-Overall, it looks as though the i5-12600K is about 40% faster in productivity work than AMD’s 5600X.
+Overall, it looks as though the i5-12600K is about 40% quicker in productivity work than AMD’s 5600X.

 AMD: 1 – Intel: 2